benDA1078/Netflix-Data-Cleaning-Analysis-Visualization-/README.md

 My first personal projects!
 Will be asking the following questions:
 1.)
 What Netflix movie made the most income?
 2.)
-Yearly Profits
+Most popular Movie/Show?
 3.)
-What show made the most income?
-4.)
-Most popular Movie/Show?
-5.)
 Separate Movie/Show series by genre